vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![sad face](img/2025-07-21-img-0008.png)

 Why the sad face?

-The `Dialog.show()` method skips calling `super.show()` from its parent Window class, forcing developers to manually invoke `mixOnShowing()` to ensure the dialog displays correctly.
-The JDK team vents their annoyance with a rare `:(` emoji: a playful cry of exasperation in the otherwise stoic JDK codebase.
+The `Dialog.show()` method breaks convention by skipping the call to `super.show()` from its parent Window class.
+This forces developers to manually invoke `mixOnShowing()` to ensure the dialog actually appears correctly: a frustrating bit of extra choreography that shouldn't be necessary.

+The JDK team's response?
+A rare `:(` emoji in their otherwise professional codebase.
+It's like finding a handwritten "ugh" in the margins of a textbook: a moment of genuine human exasperation breaking through the formal facade.

+The cherry on top? `"Wried"` is a typo for "weird," making this comment doubly endearing.
+You can almost picture the developer, irritated by AWT's quirky design decisions, furiously typing and making a spelling error in their moment of annoyance.

-And `"wried"`?
-That's a typo for "weird", making the comment doubly amusing.
-It's as if the developer, in a moment of irritation, mistyped while grumbling about this quirky design.
-A typo and a sad face: what a relatable combo for any coder stuck debugging AWT's peculiarities!
+A typo and a sad face: the perfect combo for anyone who's ever been stuck debugging AWT's peculiarities!

-Bonus: in the same class, line 1392, there is this gem:
+**Bonus round:** In the same class at line 1392, there's this absolute gem:

 ![smile face](2025-07-21-img-0009.png)

-Modal dialogs are tricky: they block input to other windows, but what if a blocker is itself blocked?
+Modal dialogs are inherently tricky beasts: they block input to other windows, but what happens when a blocker is itself blocked?

-The code dives into this nested mess, adding "blockers of blockers" to the list of dialogs that prevent interaction with the current one.
-The tongue-twisting phrase "blockers' blockers to blockers" is already a chuckle-worthy nod to AWT's complex window hierarchy, but the `:)` smiley face steals the show!
+The code dives headfirst into this recursive nightmare, tracking "blockers of blockers" in the complex web of dialogs that can prevent interaction with the current window.
+The tongue-twisting phrase "blockers' blockers to blockers" reads like a Dr. Seuss book written by computer scientists, but the `:)` smiley face absolutely steals the show!

-It's as if the JDK developer, wrestling with this recursive logic, decided to grin and bear it, tossing in a playful emoji to say, "Yup, we're untangling this knot, and it's kind of fun!"
-A rare smile in the serious JDK codebase, it's a wink to anyone brave enough to navigate AWT's modal maze.
+It's as if the JDK developer, while untangling this Gordian knot of modal logic, decided to embrace the chaos with a cheerful grin: "Yep, we're deep in the recursive weeds here, and you know what?
+It's actually kind of fun!"

+Finding a genuine smile in the typically stoic JDK codebase is like discovering a four-leaf clover: a delightful reminder that humans, not machines, crafted this digital labyrinth.

 </details>

-## More Is Coming?
+## More Adventures Await

-Well, that should be enough for this first part.
-I will keep digging through the source codes and post here if I find anything funny.
-Until then, so long!
+Well, that should satisfy your appetite for code comedy: at least for Part 1!
+I'll keep excavating through source code repositories, hunting for more of these hidden treasures.
+There's an entire archaeological dig's worth of programmer personality buried in the depths of open-source libraries.

+Until the next installment, happy coding!

-Remember: Programming demands precision, accuracy, and efficiency.
-Yet, behind the scenes, it's humans who bring code to life.
-Humorous comments tucked away in the source code of libraries reveal the human touch: effort, creativity, and occasional frustration, that shapes the technology defining our world.
+**Remember:** Programming demands precision, accuracy, and ruthless efficiency.
+Yet behind every semicolon and curly brace, it's humans who breathe life into code.
+These humorous comments: tucked away like secret messages in bottles: reveal the very human touches of effort, creativity, and occasional existential frustration that shape the technology defining our digital world.

+After all, we're not robots.
+At least, not yet.